Divicent/Genie/readme.md

 ### Data Access Layer Generator

-Genie is a cross platform .Net library that can generate a data access layer for any .Net or .Net Core system using a relational database.
+Genie is a cross platform .Net Application that can generate a data access layer for any .Net system using a relational database.

 Genie is written in C# for .Net core framework